-2023 · WHAT ISSUES SHOULD I CONSIDER WHEN MOVING OUT OF STATE?
+2025 · WHAT ISSUES SHOULD I CONSIDER WHEN MOVING OUT OF STATE?

 CASH FLOW ISSUES YES NO Do you need to examine how your move will affect your regular budget/recurring expenses?
-Do you need to fund any significant costs in the near term?
-If so, consider what resources to tap when covering any short-term shortfall (e.g., cash, borrowed funds, etc.).
-Do you need to review what state-specific benefits you might gain and/or lose on account of your move?
-If so, consider the following: Review how your legal rights change under your new state's laws (e.g., property rights, creditor protection, family law, probate and intestacy, etc.). ■ If you are eligible for social benefits at the state level, review your new rights and take any steps necessary to enroll.
-Do you have dependent children for whom you are (or will be) funding educational expenses?
-If so, consider how your change in residency may affect your funding plan and costs (such as 529 plan funding and tuition costs).
+Do you need to fund any significant costs in the near term If so, consider what resources to tap when covering any shortshortfall (e.g., cash, borrowed funds, etc.).
+Do you need to review what state-specific benefits you migain and/or lose on account of your move?
+If so, consider the following: Review how your legal rights change under your new state's (e.g., property rights, creditor protection, family law, probate intestacy, etc.).
+If you are eligible for social benefits at the state level, review new rights and take any steps necessary to enroll. laws and Do you have dependent children for whom you are (or will funding educational expenses?
+If so, consider how your change in residency may affect your funding plan and costs (such as 529 plan funding and tuition co